10DLC outbound SMS registration tips

 Verbal or in person opt-in procedure explanation example:

 " [insert your brand name here] will collect opt-ins verbally from customers at a physical office location or over a phone call.
 When a customer registers for the first time, they are asked to provide their phone number, and staff are trained to ask if they would like to opt in to receive SMS-based notifications regarding [insert categories of message content here].
-Staff will inform customers that message and data rates may apply, message frequency may vary, they can text HELP for more information, they can text STOP to unsubscribe at any time, their phone number will not be shared with third parties for marketing or promotional purposes, and they can find the Privacy Policy at [insert link to your privacy policy here] or the Terms and Conditions [insert link to your terms and conditions here]."
+Staff will inform customers that message and data rates may apply, message frequency may vary, they can text HELP to or call [insert your phone number] for support, they can text STOP to opt-out at any time, their phone number will not be shared with third parties for marketing or promotional purposes, and they can find the Privacy Policy at [insert link to your privacy policy here] or the Terms and Conditions [insert link to your terms and conditions here]."

 Privacy policy link

-In this field, enter a link that takes the reviewer and consumers directly to your brand's privacy policy.
-You must draft and publish your own unique privacy policy.
+In this field, enter a link that takes the reviewer and consumers directly to your brand's privacy policy page.
+You must publish your own unique privacy policy.
 You cannot reuse or modify another company’s policy as your own.

 Make sure your privacy policy link is included in your messaging disclosure, terms and conditions, and website footer.